bizdrop/Simple-Trainer-Outfit-to-Ultimate-Backup-Ped/README.md

 # Simple-Trainer-Outfit-to-Ultimate-Backup-Ped
-Covert Simple Trainer Outfit to Ultimate Backup Ped using python script
+Covert Simple Trainer Outfit to Ultimate Backup Ped using python script for lspdfr